Home Case of Week Home Jobs Conferences Fellowships Books

 11 March 2015 - Case of the Week #345

 All cases are archived on our website.
-To view them sorted by number, diagnosis or category, visit our Home Page and click on the Case of the Week button on the left hand side.
-To subscribe or unsubscribe to the Case of the Week or our other email lists, click here.
+To view them sorted by case number, diagnosis or category, visit our main Case of the Month page.
+To subscribe or unsubscribe to Case of the Month or our other email lists, click here.

 Thanks to Dr. Ankur Sangoi, El Camino Hospital, California (USA), for contributing this case.
-To contribute a Case of the Week, follow the guidelines on our Case of the Week page.

 • Sternberg's Diagnostic Surgical Pathology (2015) by Stacey Mills, Joel Greenson, Jason Hornick, Teri Longacre and Victor Reuter.
 Visually stunning and thoroughly up to date, the sixth edition of Sternberg's Diagnostic Surgical Pathology continues to set the standard for differential diagnosis of the surgical specimen.
 Offering the latest information on all currently known diseases, this classic two-volume reference presents advanced diagnostic techniques from a virtual "who's who" of experts in the field - pathologists who provide authoritative guidance on the diagnostic evaluation of every type of specimen from every anatomic site.
 No matter what your level of training or experience, keeping Sternberg's near your microscope is the next best thing to a personal consultation with a trusted colleague.

 • Sternberg's Diagnostic Surgical Pathology Review (2015) by Pier Luigi Di Patre and Darryl Carter.
-Based on the sixth edition of Sternberg's Diagnostic Surgical Pathology, this multiple choice question and answer resource covers all aspects of Surgical Pathology and is an ideal review tool for board preparation, recertification exams, or just brushing up.
+Based on the sixth edition of Sternberg's Diagnostic Surgical Pathology, this multiple choice question and answer resource covers all aspects of Surgical Pathology and is an ideal review tool for board preparation, recertification exams or just brushing up.
 Now significantly revised, it includes more than 1,000 questions and answers that emphasize differential diagnostic aspects of problem solving, accompanied by more than 600 full-color illustrations.

 For more information, visit our New Books page.